St Helens Power Flushing

 day

-Heavily contaminated WA10 open-vented system.
+Heavily clogged WA10 open-vented system.
 Back boiler.
 Very black water.

-Older WA10 properties with back boilers that have never been flushed often have extreme contamination levels.
-We allow a full day and complete in a single visit regardless of how bad the contamination is.
+Older WA10 homes with back boilers that have never been flushed often have very high build-up.
+We allow a full day.
+We finish in one visit no matter how bad the contamination.

-We always recommend a morning start of 8am to 9am.
-Someone must be home throughout the full job.
-On heavily contaminated open-vented WA10 systems, the first water drained is often jet black, this is normal and shows the flush is working correctly.
+We always aim for a morning start.
+8am or 9am works best.
+Someone must be home all the way through.
+On heavily clogged open-vented WA10 systems, the first water drained is often jet black.
+This is normal.
+It shows the flush is working.

 What Happens During a St Helens Power Flush

-A step-by-step breakdown of exactly what our engineers do on every St Helens job, including open-vented and back boiler systems.
+A step-by-step view of what our engineers do on every St Helens job.
+Includes open-vented and back boiler systems.

 1

-We identify the system type, sealed or open-vented, check the back boiler condition, test a water sample for magnetite and assess contamination level.
-We confirm the correct flushing approach before starting any work.
+We check the system type, sealed or open-vented.
+We look at the back boiler.
+We test a water sample for magnetite and see how bad the build-up is.
+Then we set the right flushing approach before any work starts.

 2